 The time to assess feasibility was estimated above.
-In this phase we take this time to ask questions, get to know your business, and size up your company’s current situation.
-From there, Black Line Group outlines the cost, estimates tax savings, and determines the total effort required by your company.
+In this phase, we take this time to ask questions, get to know your business, and size up your company’s current situation.
+From there, Black Line Group outlines the cost, estimates tax savings, and determines the total effort required by you and your employees.
 Next, you’ll receive everything you need to know to answer the question: Is this worth our time?

-Part of this initial no-cost analysis includes looking into qualified activities that can be found in the nine steps of the standard manufacturing process.
+Part of this initial, no-cost analysis includes exploring qualified activities that can be found in the nine steps of the standard manufacturing process.
 Those steps include:

 - Sales Time